jdtshin/Cyclistic/README.md

 Hello there!
 My name is Justin Shin this is my Data Analysis Case Study Project.
 In this project, I will be performing the tasks of a data analyst in order to showcase and apply the data analysis skills and knowledge I have learned.

 Technologies used for this case study:
-* Microsoft Excel
 * Microsoft SQL Server
 * Tableau Public
 * RStudio

 For simplicity, I have broken up this case study into 7 parts:
-1. **Setting** - To provide background information about the project and the company
+1. **Scenario** - To provide background information about the project and the company
 2. **Business Task** - Identifying the business task/problem
 3. **Data Source** - Disclosing the datasets used and where the datasets come from
 4. **Documentation** - To document the process of *data preparation*, *data cleaning*, and *data manipulation* for analysis purposes